geetanshudev/House_price_prediction_project/README.md

 # House_price_prediction_project
-Hello everyone in this repository i have upload a project of house price prediction frontend with Flask
+<h1>House Price Prediction with Flask</h1>

+This project implements a house price prediction model using machine learning and Flask for a user-friendly web interface.